matthieucoisne/YelpExplorer-ReactNative/README.md

 1. Request your API key: https://www.yelp.com/developers/documentation/v3/authentication<br/>
    Note: You might need to join the developer beta to use GraphQL.
-2. Create `config` folder located in this project's root folder.
+2. Create a `config` folder located in this project's root folder.
 Then, create a `app_config.json` file in that `config` folder and add your API key like this:
    ```
    {
      "api_key": "YOUR_API_KEY"